mmerabet42/ft_lexiq/README.md

 But how would you match these metacharacters you ask me ?
 Well i will go straight to the answer : `?[?]`.

-Here we used the braces '[]' to have more control on what should match, we specify inside the braces the only characters that shall match, in this case the question mark.
-If you remembered the question mark means match only once, so the wildcard (`*[?]`) awaits any number of question marks and will eventually match strings that only contains question marks.
+Here we used the braces '[]' to have more control on what should match, we specifed inside the braces the only characters that shall match, in this case the question mark.
+If you remember the question mark means match only once, so the wildcard (`*[?]`) awaits any number of question marks and will eventually match strings that only contains question marks.

 So as i said earlier this regex follow the same 'idea', and in this context the braces works the same, so to specify a range for example, `*[A-Z0-9?*]` will match any character between A-Z, so uppercase letters, or between 0-9, so digits, or the characters question mark or wildcard, and we used the wildcard which means that it wont stop after the first match and will continue if possible.